-Breaking Down the $630 Billion Pie
+Breaking Down the Pie

 To understand where the money actually flows, you need to look at four major segments: satellite services, ground equipment, satellite manufacturing, and the launch industry.
 The proportions might shock you.

-Ground equipment is the unsung giant of the space economy, pulling in approximately $150 billion per year.
+Ground equipment is the unsung giant of the space economy, pulling in roughly $160 billion per year.
 This category includes everything from the satellite dish on your neighbor's roof to the sophisticated GNSS receivers embedded in smartphones, automobiles, and agricultural equipment.
 Every time a car manufacturer installs GPS navigation, every time a surveyor uses precision positioning, every time a smartphone triangulates your location, ground equipment revenue ticks upward.
 It is the most consumer-facing part of the space economy, and most people never realize they are participating in it.

 The Government vs. Commercial Split